LuceusXylian/cfml-open-path/README.md

 # CFML Open Path

-Open a cfml template with Alt+D or type "Open .cfm template"
+Open a cfml template with Alt+D or type "Open .cfm template".
+Also supports ' for opening PHP paths.